microsoft/vscode-docs/docs/remote/troubleshooting.md

 #### Quick start

-You can set up SSH key based authentication for your remote host as follows:
+To set up SSH key based authentication for your remote host:

 1. Check to see if `~/.ssh/id_rsa.pub` exists on macOS / Linux or `%USERPROFILE%\.ssh\id_rsa.pub` on Windows.
 If not, run the following command in a terminal / command prompt to generate an SSH key pair: